theupdateframework/taps/candidate-tuf-versions.md

 ## Use case 5: Allowing Backwards Compatibility

-Existing TUF clients will still expect to download and parse metadata that uses the current TUF specification version, even after this TAP is implemented on repositories.
-Before this TAP there was no method for determining compatibility between a client and a repository, so existing TUF repositories should continue to generate metadata using the current method to support existing clients.
+Existing TUF clients will still expect to download and parse metadata without knowledge of the supported TUF version, even after this TAP is implemented on repositories.
+Before this TAP there was no method for determining compatibility between a client and a repository, so existing TUF repositories should continue to distribute metadata using their existing method to support existing clients.
 This means that this mechanism for allowing backwards compatible updates must itself be backwards compatible.